-(Reuters) - Teen clothing retailer Abercrombie & Fitch Co (ANF.N) has hired Goldman Sachs Group Inc (GS.N) as it works to ward off pressure from investors, a source familiar with the matter said on Wednesday.
+Sept 12 (Reuters) - Abercrombie & Fitch Co has hired Goldman Sachs Group Inc as it works to ward off pressure from investors, a source familiar with the matter said on Wednesday.

-The source would not specify the nature of the pressure or name the investors, but CNBC said that Goldman was hired to help keep activist Relational Investors at bay.
+The source would not say what the nature of the pressure was or name the investors, but CNBC earlier tweeted that Goldman was hired to help keep activist Relational Investors at bay.

-Abercrombie & Fitch sales have been falling as the chain's preppy style has lost favor in a segment dominated by so-called fast-fashion retailers.
-Rivals such as Forever21 offer more-affordable clothes for more fashion seasons, while peers such as American Eagle Outfitters (AEO.N) have done a better job of turning over inventory and styles.
+Abercrombie has been dealing with falling sales as its teen clientele has largely taken to so-called fast-fashion retailers such as Forever21, which offer more affordable clothes for more fashion seasons, or to other peers such as American Eagle Outfitters that have done a better job of turning over inventory and styles.

-Abercrombie shares closed up 5.4 percent at $37.9 on the New York Stock Exchange.
+Abercrombie shares were up 4.6 percent at $37.58 on the New York Stock Exchange in late-afternoon trading.

-San Diego-based Relational Investors reported a stake of 3.8 percent of Abercrombie's shares as of the end of June.
-Founded by Ralph Whitworth, the firm manages around $6 billion.
-Relational has a track record of buying stakes in companies in order to agitate for change.
+Relational Investors reported a stake of 3.8 percent of Abercrombie's shares as of the end of June.

 The source was anonymous because the talks are confidential.

 Goldman Sachs and Abercrombie & Fitch were both not immediately available for comment.

 - U.S. pledges 3,000 troops to fight Ebola; experts say more needed